 Building an analytics dashboard?
 Don’t start from scratch.

-There are two ways you can create a dashboard using Keen IO.
+There are two ways you can create a dashboard using Keen.
 In the first set of instructions we'll create one entirely via point-and-click.
 In the second portion, we'll show you how a dashboard can be customized so that it can be embedded in your own website.

 Create a Dashboard using Keen's data tools